artainmo/DevOps/cloud/README.md

 Relational databases enable linking datasets and the use of SQL queries.<br>
 NoSQL/shemaless databases are non-relational and don't use SQL.
 They are flexible and scalable.
 Different types exist for optimization of specific data models.

 Amazon Relational Database Service (RDS) is a managed service for the use of a SQL database in the cloud.
 We can also deploy own databases on EC2.
-But the advantage of RDS is that it is managed by Amazon.<br>
+But the advantage of RDS is that it is managed by Amazon which leads to improved performance compared to a customer-managed database instance.<br>
 Amazon Aurora is a database technology who supports PostgreSQL and MySQL, because it is cloud optimized, performances on PostgreSQL and MySQL is more efficient.
 It is more expensive than RDS but more efficient.
-Aurora serverless has no management overhead and is useful for infrequent workloads.
+Aurora is serverless and managed by RDS.
+The AWS Product team is responsible for applying patches to the underlying OS for AWS Aurora.

 RDS Read Replicas can scale the read workload of your database thus they improve database scalability.<br>
 Multi-AZ gives high availability by providing a replication of the database into another AZ.<br>